azh412/Pathfinder/README.md

 Follow along with the prompts shown when you run the program.
 It's recommended to store your results in the `out` directory to keep your output files organized.

 To terminate the program, press `Ctrl+C` to interrupt the process, and the shutdown procedure will occur.

+# Credits

+Thanks to @OctoRocket for the idea.